-- Meeting with at least one member of the DST and knowing the identities of the DST - Reading and having a working understanding of Part 1, Annex B and any other relevant parts of the latest edition of KCSIE, noting that some members of staff who will carry out their duties without regular direct contact with pupils may be asked only to read Annex A, the condensed version of KCSIE. - Receiving suitable online training as directed by the DST. - Reading the College's safeguarding policy and having a working understanding of how to manage safeguarding situations including disclosures, child-on-child abuse, child-on-child sexual violence, sexual harassment, and allegations against staff and low-level concerns regarding staff. - Understanding the College's approach to online safety, including content, contact, conduct and commerce. - Reading and understanding the College's policies and procedures for pupil behaviour, missing children, registration and anti-bullying including with regard to prejudice-based and discriminatory bullying and safeguarding matters.
+- Meeting with at least one member of the DST and knowing the identities of the DST - Reading and having a working understanding of Part 1, Annex B and any other relevant parts of the latest edition of KCSIE, noting that some members of staff who will carry out their duties without regular direct contact with pupils may be asked only to read Annex A, the condensed version of KCSIE. - Receiving suitable online training as directed by the DST. - Reading the College's safeguarding policy and having a working understanding of how to manage safeguarding situations including disclosures, child-on-child abuse, child-on-child sexual violence, sexual harassment, and allegations against staff and low-level concerns regarding staff. - Understanding the College's approach to online safety, including content, contact, conduct and commerce, and the approach to monitoring and filtering online activity.

-- Reading the College's whistleblowing policy and having a working understanding of how it may be used with regard to safeguarding. - Guidance on dealing with child-on-child abuse including bullying in all its forms and sexual violence and sexual harassment. - matters, including guidance on staff/pupil relationships and the use by staff of mobile technology in College and of social media. - Reading and understanding the College's guidance on the acceptable use of IT.
+- Reading and understanding the College's policies and procedures for pupil behaviour, missingchildren, registration and anti-bullying including with regard to prejudice-based and discriminatory bullying and safeguarding matters. - Reading the College's whistleblowing policy and having a working understanding of how it may beused with regard to safeguarding. - Guidance on dealing with child-on-child abuse including bullying in all its forms, abuse when online or in receipt of messages and communications via mobile technology, and sexual violence and sexual harassment. - matters, including guidance on staff/pupil relationships and the use by staff of mobile technology inCollege and of social media. - Reading and understanding the College's guidance on the acceptable use of IT.